sunnymenghani/Appium_Selenium_TestNG_Java/README.md

 # Appium Mobile Automation using Selenium,TestNG
 This repository contains the source code for Appium automation using Selenium and TestNG with Java using POM.
 The project aims to automate the login page and reset password scenario of a mobile app.
-To avoid security issues, captcha automation is not included in the project.
+**To avoid security issues, captcha automation should not included.**

 Appium is an open-source automation framework for testing mobile apps.
 It allows you to automate native, hybrid, and web apps on iOS and Android devices.